-Press the Black Start key.

-The LCD shows the screen given at right.
-Each time you press the Black Start key, the LCD cycles through the displays as shown at right.
+- (2) Press the Black Start (Mono Start) key.
+Each time you press the Black Start (Mono Start) key, the LCD cycles through the displays as shown at right. - (3) Press the Stop/Exit key in any process of the above display cycle.